anastasiyaigonina/Portfolio_Projects/real_estate_data_analysis_sql/README.md

 # Real Estate Data Analysis using SQL

-## About Repository
+This project aims to analyze real estate data in the USA using SQL and create an interactive Tableau dashboard to visualize the insights.
+The project provides an analysis of the real estate market, enabling users to explore various aspects such as property prices, trends, and geographical distribution.

-This repository contains CSV data file, SQL queries, Jupyter Notebook, and an interactive Tableau dashboard.
+The repository contains CSV data file, SQL queries, Jupyter Notebook, and an interactive Tableau dashboard.

 Additionally, you can explore the complete dashboard by visiting the following link: https://public.tableau.com/app/profile/anastasiya.igonina/viz/USARealEstateDataAnalysis/Dashboard